secretstartups/handbook/content/handbook/security/identity/_index.md

 ## Mission

 GitLab is one of the stewards of the world’s source code and intellectual property.
-Our mission is to secure access to GitLab's internal systems to ensure that customer and product data is protected and industry trust is preserved.
+Our mission is to ensure that customer and product data is protected and industry trust is preserved.

+Our work focuses on restricting and securing access to GitLab's internal data and systems based on "need to know" and least privilege security principles to prevent data leakage or data loss.

 We work cross-functionally to define infrastructure architecture, IAM/RBAC standards, and build automation to streamline access management across all internal control plane kingdoms.